Fully Stochastic Trust-Region Sequential Quadratic Programming for Equality-Constrained Optimization Problems: Adaptive Relaxation for Deterministic Setup

-Although the methods in \cite{Byrd1987Trust, Omojokun1989Trust} allow one to employ Cauchy points for~\mbox{trust-region} subproblems, they lack guidance for selecting the user-specified parameter $\theta$, which controls the lengths of the normal and tangential steps.
-In fact, an inappropriately specified parameter $\theta$ may make either step conservative and further affect the performance of the algorithm.
-This concern is amplified in stochastic optimization.
-As we show in \eqref{eq:constraint_violation} and \eqref{eq:Ful_Cauchy_2} later, the normal step relates to the reduction of the feasibility~residual, while the tangential step relates to the reduction of the optimality residual.
-We~have to rescale the two steps properly so that the model reduction achieved by $\Delta\bx_k$ is large enough to dominate the noise in the estimate $\barg_k$.
-In the end, a more delicate control over the lengths of the two steps is desired.
+Although the methods in \cite{Byrd1987Trust, Omojokun1989Trust} allow one to employ Cauchy points for \mbox{trust-region} subproblems, they lack guidance for selecting the user-specified parameter $\theta$, which controls the lengths of the normal and tangential steps.
+In fact, an inappropriate~parameter $\theta$ may make either step conservative and further affect the effectiveness of~the algorithm.
+As we show in \eqref{eq:constraint_violation} and \eqref{eq:Ful_Cauchy_2} later, the normal step relates to the reduction of the feasibility residual, while the tangential step relates to the reduction of the optimality residual.
+We hope the two steps scale properly so that the model reduction achieved by $\Delta\bx_k$ is large enough.
+To that end, we propose an adaptive relaxation~technique, which is \textit{parameter-free} in step decomposition compared to \cite{Vardi1985Trust, Byrd1987Trust, Omojokun1989Trust}.